Gear Ratio Calculator

 gear ratio = input gear teeth number / output gear teeth number

-The gear ratio, just like any other ratios, can be expressed as:
+The gear ratio, just like any other ratio, can be expressed as:

 From a different perspective, if we take the reciprocal of the gear ratio in its fractional form and simplify it to a decimal number, we get the value for the mechanical advantage (or disadvantage) our gear train or gear system has.